One Stone, Two Birds: Enhancing Adversarial Defense Through the Lens of Distributional Discrepancy: Abstract

 \section{Abstract}

 \emph{Statistical adversarial data detection} (SADD) detects whether an upcoming batch contains \emph{adversarial examples} (AEs) by measuring the distributional discrepancies between \emph{clean examples} (CEs) and AEs.
-In this paper, we reveal the potential strength of SADD-based methods by theoretically showing that minimizing distributional discrepancy can help reduce the expected loss on AEs.
-Nevertheless, despite these advantages, SADD-based methods have a potential limitation: they discard inputs that are detected as AEs, leading to the loss of clean information within those inputs.
-To address this limitation, we propose a two-pronged adversarial defense method, named \emph{\textbf{D}istributional-\textbf{D}iscrepancy-based \textbf{A}dversarial \textbf{D}efense} (DDAD).
-In the training phase, DDAD first optimizes the test power of the \emph{maximum mean discrepancy} (MMD) to derive MMD-OPT, and then trains a denoiser by minimizing the MMD-OPT between CEs and AEs.
-In the inference phase, DDAD first leverages MMD-OPT to differentiate CEs and AEs, and then applies a two-pronged process: (1) directly feeding the detected CEs into the classifier, and (2) removing noise from the detected AEs by the distributional-discrepancy-based denoiser.
-Extensive experiments show that DDAD outperforms current \emph{state-of-the-art} (SOTA) defense methods by notably improving clean and robust accuracy on CIFAR-10 and ImageNet-1K against adaptive white-box attacks.
+In this paper, we explore the strength of SADD-based methods by theoretically showing that minimizing distributional discrepancy can help reduce the expected loss on AEs.
+Despite these advantages, SADD-based methods have a potential limitation: they discard inputs that are detected as AEs, leading to the loss of useful information within those inputs.
+To address this limitation, we propose a two-pronged adversarial defense method, named \emph{\textbf{D}istributional-discrepancy-based \textbf{A}dversarial \textbf{D}efense} (DAD).
+In the training phase, DAD first optimizes the test power of the \emph{maximum mean discrepancy} (MMD) to derive MMD-OPT, which is \emph{a stone that kills two birds}.
+MMD-OPT first serves as a \emph{guiding signal} to minimize the distributional discrepancy between CEs and AEs to train a denoiser.
+Then, it serves as a \emph{discriminator} to differentiate CEs and AEs during inference.
+Overall, in the inference stage, DAD consists of a two-pronged process: (1) directly feeding the detected CEs into the classifier, and (2) removing noise from the detected AEs by the distributional-discrepancy-based denoiser.
+Extensive experiments show that DAD outperforms current \emph{state-of-the-art} (SOTA) defense methods by \emph{simultaneously} improving clean and robust accuracy on CIFAR-10 and ImageNet-1K against adaptive white-box attacks.
+Codes are publicly available at: \url{https://github.com/tmlr-group/DAD}.